ljunggren/boozang-fo/doc/data-types.md

 JS (Javascript functions)
 -------------------------
 It is also possible to specify Javascript functions directly.
+The functions can be in two forms: Date.now() or